Ever wondered how to be a movie extra, or in TV shows, commercials, music videos, theater productions, and other cool productions?

 You’re probably going to be responsible for your hair and makeup, unless you’re working on a set like The Walking Dead (where extras require plenty of makeup/prosthetic work done), or Game of Thrones (where extras have to do costume and makeup first).

-- Be ready to kill time – If you had a job as a movie extra today, make sure you’re free the whole day.
-Production usually takes several hours, but it could get longer for any number of reasons (wrong lines from the actor, the director says so, errors in the background, wardrobe malfunction, and so on).
+- Be ready to spend the whole day on the set – If you get hired as a movie extra on a certain day, make sure you free up the whole day.
+Production days ideally last for eight hours, but it could get longer for any number of reasons.
+Bring something to pass the time.

 - No phones allowed – Don’t bring your phones anymore, since they’ll most likely be put in a locker on closed sets, or kept turned off for security reasons.